-McInnis Marsh (Planned Restoration): This 180-acre diked wetland is owned by Marin County Parks and is part of McInnis Park; it separates McInnis Marsh (Existing) from a driving range and other recreational facilities at the park.
+McInnis Marsh (planned restoration): This 180-acre diked wetland is owned by Marin County Parks and is part of McInnis Park; it separates McInnis Marsh (Existing) from a driving range and other recreational facilities at the park.
 The project has received SFBRA funding to support tidal wetland restoration design activities, and is under consideration by the BRRIT.
-Conceptual restoration plans for the site propose to place dredged sediment from the south fork of Gallinas Creek in thin lifts to raise substrate elevations prior to breaching.
-The project could also involve the re-routing of Miller Creek into the site.
+Conceptual restoration plans for the site propose to beneficially reuse dredged sediment from the south fork of Gallinas Creek by placing it in thin lifts to raise substrate elevations prior to breaching.
+The project could also re-route Miller Creek into the site.
 The site would be connected to McInnis Marsh (Existing) via Gallinas Creek, and to China Camp and Hamilton Wetlands via San Pablo Bay.